Trisagion: In the Divine Liturgy

-When the Trisagion is sung during the Divine Liturgy of the Byzantine Rite, before the Prokeimenon of the Gospel that precedes the Epistle reading, it is normally sung three times to one of many melodies composed for it.
+When the Trisagion is sung during the Divine Liturgy of the Byzantine Rite, before the Prokeimenon of the Gospel that precedes the Epistle Reading, it is normally sung three times to one of many melodies composed for it.
 This is followed by singing the Lesser Doxology (Glory Be), the second half of the Trisagion once, and finally the whole Trisagion a fourth time:

 Holy God, Holy [and] Mighty, Holy [and] Immortal, have mercy on us.

 Holy God, Holy [and] Mighty, Holy [and] Immortal, have mercy on us.

 Holy God, Holy [and] Mighty, Holy [and] Immortal, have mercy on us.

 Glory to the Father, and to the Son, and to the Holy Spirit, both now and ever and to the ages of ages.
 Amen.

 Holy and Immortal, have mercy on us.

 Holy God, Holy and Mighty, Holy and Immortal, have mercy on us.

 In the usage of the other, non-Byzantine Eastern Churches, the Trisagion is simply sung thrice, with no Lesser Doxology.

 In the East Syriac Rite, used by the Assyrian Church of the East and Syro-Malabar Catholic Church, the Trisagion is sung towards the beginning of the Holy Qurbana, before the Old Testament Readings.

-In the West Syriac Rite, used by the Syriac Orthodox Church, Malankara Mar Thoma Syrian Church, Malankara Orthodox Syrian Church, the Syriac Catholic Church, Syro-Malankara Catholic Church and in a hybrid form, the Maronite Church and other derived rites of Syriac Christianity, the Trisagion is sung towards the beginning of the Holy Qurbana (Divine Liturgy), after the Old Testament Readings and the Introductory Hymn.
+In the West Syriac Rite, used by the Syriac Orthodox Church, Malankara Mar Thoma Syrian Church, Malankara Orthodox Syrian Church, the Syriac Catholic Church, Syro-Malankara Catholic Church and in a hybrid form, the Maronite Church and other derived rites of Syriac Christianity, the Trisagion is sung towards the beginning of the Holy Qurbana after the Old Testament Readings and the Introductory Hymn.

 In the Armenian Rite, used by the Armenian Orthodox Church and the Armenian Catholic Church, the Trisagion occurs early in the Divine Liturgy, coming after the troparion of the Monogenes (Only-begotten Son) and the Midday first Antiphon.
 The choir sings the Trisagion during the lesser entrance of the Gospel Books.

 The Trisagion also has a similar place in the liturgies of the Coptic Orthodox Church of Alexandria, the Ethiopian Orthodox Tewahedo Church and Eritrean Orthodox Tewahedo Church, as well as the Coptic Catholic Church and the Ethiopian Catholic Church.